-In order to qualify as an "operating lease" all three requirements listed in the definition of that term must be met.
+In order to qualify as an "operating lease", all three requirements listed in the definition of that term must be met.

-The definition requires that the asset in question "may" be hired by members of the general public for a period of less than one month.
+First, the definition requires that the asset in question "may" be hired by members of the general public for a period of less than one month.
 The question arises whether the word "may" is used in the obligatory sense of "must" or in the permissive sense.
 It is submitted that the word "may" was used in the definition in the sense of "permitted to" or "capable of".
-Thus the asset must in terms of the lessor's general modus operandi be made available for hire for a period of less than a month.
+Accordingly under the lessor's general modus operandi the asset must be made available for hire for a period of less than a month.
 In making this determination, the terms on which the asset is advertised for hire will be a relevant factor, as will the standard-form lease agreement used for the pool of assets available for hire.

 Although an asset is not automatically excluded from the definition when it is let for a period of one month or longer, an asset which is let on a fixed basis for a period of, say, six months, will be incapable of being let for a period of less than one month by reason of its extended lease period.
 By contrast, the position would be different in the case of a car-hire firm having a fleet of, say, 15 000 vehicles which it leases under a standard-form lease agreement providing for daily or weekly hire.
 If the occasional customer happens to hire a vehicle for, say, 40 days, such a contract would not cease to be an operating lease merely because the lease period exceeds one month.
-The facts and method of operation of each lessor must be considered in determining whether an asset "may" be hired for a period of less than one month.